tqtg/zalo-landmark/README.md

 $ python3 src/data_prepare.py
 ```

 After finished, all needed files are in *data* folder and ready for training.
-The *class_dis.txt* file contains distribution of data over all classes, which is also created inside *data* folder and later used for weighted cross entropy loss.
+The *class_dis.txt* file contains distribution over all classes, which is also created inside *data* and later used for weighted loss in training.

 ### Data Augmentation